mbudisic/MA533-Clarkson-F19/syllabus.md

 #### Projects

-There will be two projects during the course.
+There will be *two projects* during the course, with intention of introducing you to research-grade topics in numerical DEs, or to topics that we did not manage to cover in class.

-The first project will consist in reading an article on numerical methods for DEs and presenting to class on it.
+1. Reading an article on numerical methods for DEs and presenting to class on it.

-The second project will likewise be associated with reading an article, but you will need to provide an implementation of the technique in addition to just discussing the result.
+2. Reading another article, implementing a technique discussed in it

-In both cases, I will give some suggestions for papers to read, but you'll be welcome to choose your own article.
+In both cases, I will give some suggestions for papers to read, but you'll be welcome to choose your own topic/article.
 In either situation, you'll first discuss the "project proposal" with me, discussing why and how you'd approach the topic of your choice, before working on the article.

 #### Exams

 There will be two exams and a final.
 I still haven't  decided if they will be take-home (24hr window) or in-class exams.
-They will primarily focus on definitions, and proof-writing.
+They will primarily focus on definitions, and proof-writing, but they may have a computational component to them as well.
+We'll discuss the exams further during the class.

 ## Assessment